ContinualAI/website/_services/Seminar.md

 ---

-📅 **Join us every XXX of the month** for insights into the latest developments in Continual Learning.
+📅 **Join us last Thursday of the month** for insights into the latest developments in Continual Learning.

 ---